184th Infantry Division "Nembo": Italian Co-belligerent Army

-In January 1944 the 184th Artillery Regiment returned to Italy, where its two groups were equipped with more powerful 75/27 field guns respectively 100/22 howitzers.
-The regiment also raised a third group equipped with British QF 6-pounder anti-tank guns.
+In January 1944 the 184th Artillery Regiment returned to mainland Italy, where its two groups were equipped with more powerful 75/27 field guns and 100/22 howitzers.
 In May the rest of the division was transferred to mainland Italy and joined the Italian Co-belligerent Army's Italian Liberation Corps.
 On 22 May 1944 the 184th Infantry Regiment "Nembo" entered combat followed by the rest of the division on 31 May.
 For the Battle of Ancona in July 1944 the Italian Liberation Corps was assigned to the Polish II Corps.
 In this battle the Nembo distinguished itself in the liberation of Filottrano, earning the 183rd Infantry Regiment "Nembo" a Bronze Medal of Military Valor and the 184th Infantry Regiment "Nembo" a War Cross of Military Valor.

+In August 1944 the regiment received a third group equipped with British QF 6-pounder anti-tank guns.
 On 24 September 1944 the division and most of its units were disbanded and the personnel used to form the Paratroopers Regiment "Nembo" and various support units for the newly activated Combat Group "Folgore", which was equipped with British materiel and uniforms.
-The 184th Artillery Regiment was re-equipped with British guns and assigned to the Combat Group "Folgore".
+The 184th Artillery Regiment "Nembo" was assigned to the Combat Group "Folgore", renamed Artillery Regiment "Folgore", and re-equipped with British guns.

-In March 1945 the combat group fought at Tossignano and on 19 April 1945 the II Battalion of the Paratroopers Regiment "Nembo" fought a heavy battle against the Fallschirmjäger of the German 1.
+In March 1945 the Combat Group "Folgore" fought at Tossignano and on 19 April 1945 the II Battalion of the Paratroopers Regiment "Nembo" fought a heavy battle against the Fallschirmjäger of the German 1.
 Fallschirmjäger-Division at Case Grizzano.
 The paratroopers of the Nembo expelled the Germans from their positions at Case Grizzano and then defeated five German counterattacks, which opened the way for the allied armies to liberate Bologna.
 During the battle the commander of the battalion, Lieutenant Colonel Giuseppe Izzo, was gravely injured and when he was transported to the rear he was immediately awarded the American Distinguished Service Cross, making him the only Italian recipient of the award in all of World War II.
-Shortly afterwards Lieutenant Colonel Giuseppe Izzo was also awarded Italy's highest military honor the Gold Medal of Military Valour.
+Shortly afterwards Lieutenant Colonel Giuseppe Izzo was also awarded Italy's highest military honour the Gold Medal of Military Valor.